-If you haven’t yet been to Keukenhof this year, you have until May 18th to visit.
+If you are planning a visit to Keukenhof this year, the garden is open from March 23 until May 21, 2017.
 Then the gardeners will be busily preparing for next year.
 If you want to know when to plan your visit, read our article on the Best Time to Visit Keukenhof Gardens.

 Coming up, we’ll have a video with more from our behind the scenes visit to Keukenhof, including our interview with one of the head gardeners.
 Stay tuned!